Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey

-We review existing works in AI-generated image watermarking, including fine-tuning-based methods and initial noise-based methods.
-Fine-tuning-based methods embed watermarks by directly modifying or retraining key components of the generative model (such as the VAE decoder or the UNet shown in \cref{tab:existingAIwatermark}), making the watermark an intrinsic property of the model.
+In summary, we reviewed the existing works in AI-generated image watermarking, including fine-tuning-based methods and initial noise-based methods.
+Fine-tuning-based methods embed watermarks by directly modifying or retraining key components of the generative model (see~\Cref{tab:existingAIwatermark}), making the watermark an intrinsic property of the model.
 This paradigm can be designed for specific objectives such as model copyright protection (e.g., Stable Signature~\cite{fernandez2023stable}) or user identity tracing (e.g., WOUAF~\cite{kim2024wouaf}).
-However, its main drawback lies in the substantial computational resources required for model fine-tuning and its limited scalability.
-In contrast, initial noise-based methods offer a more flexible alternative.
-As shown in \cref{tab:existingAIwatermark}, techniques ranging from early approaches like TreeRing~\cite{wen2023tree} to high-capacity methods like PRC~\cite{gunnPRC} embed watermarks by modify the initial noise of LDM, allowing the signal to persist throughout the denoising process.
-This ``training-free'' property facilitates deployment while enabling extremely high watermark capacity.
-For instance, the PRC method can embed up to 2500 bits of information.
-The core challenge for such methods lies in ensuring that the watermark signals embedded in the initial noise can effectively resist various potential attacks without compromising the quality of the generated images, which remains a key focus of ongoing research in this field.
+However, this approach still faces several limitations: (i) it entails high computational complexity, as model fine-tuning requires considerable computing resources; (ii) its scalability is limited, making it difficult to generalize across model architectures; and (iii) it may leave residual watermark artifacts in the pixel space, reducing imperceptibility and potentially revealing the presence of watermarking.
+In contrast, initial-noise-based watermarking methods present a more flexible and adaptable alternative.
+As shown in \Cref{tab:existingAIwatermark}, a range of techniques, from early approaches like TreeRing~\cite{wen2023tree} to high-capacity methods like PRC~\cite{gunnPRC}, embed watermarks by modifying the initial noise of LDM, allowing the watermark signal to persist throughout the denoising process.
+This ``training-free'' property greatly simplifies deployment while enabling exceptionally high watermark capacity.
+However, even the latest key-based initial-noise watermarking methods still suffer from limited robustness \cite{francati2025coding}.